tezedge/tezedge-debugger/README.md

 The minimal required version of Linux kernel is 5.8, but if the version is lower 5.11, the debugger work unreliable.
 The recommended version of kernel is 5.11 or higher.

-However, for building you need kernel sources of version 5.8.18 no matter what the actual version you run.
+However, for building, you need kernel sources of version 5.8.18 no matter what the actual version you run.

 ```